ksu-is/Weekly-Schedule-Creator/README.md

 -Second, extract or uncompress the zip file so that a folder is created.
 This helps with creating your official weekly schedule table file

--Third, code and add in your weekly tasks and activities according to the hours.
+-Finally, run the .py file and add in your weekly tasks and activities according to the hours.
 Afterwards, look into the app's folder and find your weeklyschedule.cvs file!
+You can open this with excel or any other similar softwares.

 # Ofiicial Source Code Referenced
 https://github.com/Boanerges7/school_timetable/tree/master